 Once the effects of the drug wear off, they may experience:

-You may notice some changes in your child — signs that they may be abusing these drugs:
+You also may notice these additional signs that someone may be abusing stimulants:

 - Excessive weight loss